mkversaw/Discord-Word-Of-The-Day/README.md

         "token": "YOUR_DISCORD_TOKEN_HERE"
     }
     ```

+4. **(Optional) configure update time**:

+   Edit the `config.json` file to choose what time you want the status to update each day.
+   Valid times are in the 24-hour format (HH:MM).
+   See [this](https://gist.github.com/heyalexej/8bf688fd67d7199be4a1682b3eec7568) page for information on valid timezones.

 5. **Running the script**:

    Start the script again with `python3 word_of_the_day.py`.
    As long as the script continues to run it will update your discord status with the Word of the Day each day at a default time of 6:00 AM.